 – Tina Barzo, Leader of Volunteer Engagement, Banff National Park.

-Volunteer Placement for 4 weeks in Banff National Park
+Volunteer placement for 3 weeks in Banff National Park

 Pre-arrival online orientation